 Freehold commercial property stamp duty rates

-For a leaseholder buying a property from a freeholder, you don’t have to pay as much stamp duty and land tax as the freeholder but you will have to pay up to a maximum of 2%.
+For a leaseholder buying a property from a freeholder, you don’t have to pay as much stamp duty as the freeholder but you will have to pay up to a maximum of 2%.

 The rates for leaseholders are also a lot larger.
 The highest threshold for SDLT on freeholder purchases is £250,000 whereas the highest for a leaseholder is £5,000,000.

 |£0 to £150,000||0%|

 How much stamp duty will I pay on a buy-to-let?

 The exact amount of stamp duty that a landlord pays when they buy a buy-to-let property is up to the value of the house as well as their personal situation.
 However, in general, buy-to-let property stamp duty rates are more than residential rates by 3% most of the time.